research-software-directory/research-software-directory/README.md

     ``/rsd-backups/rsd-backup-$BACKUP_DATE.tar.gz`` is the path inside
     the bucket.
 It includes the date to avoid overwriting previously existing archives.

-## Making your instance part of your domain

-TODO

 # Documentation for maintainers